COVID-19: remembering the nursing staff who have lost their lives

 James Lock, chief executive of Altrix, the nursing agency that employed Ms Peter, said: ‘Josephine was a diligent nurse who was highly regarded and liked by the team.
 She would always go that extra mile and was a pleasure to work with.’

-She had most recently been working at Witney Community Hospital in Oxfordshire.
+She had been working at Witney Community Hospital in Oxfordshire before her death.

 Her grandson, Tom Wood, paid tribute to her and said she had inspired him to become a nurse.
 ‘This phenomenal, committed, kind-hearted fighter was my grandmother and I am so hugely proud of her,’ he said.
 ‘She was my inspiration.
 She took huge pride in her work but was so humble.
 She embodied the nursing spirit.